verarr/synchrono/README.md

 ## Recommendations for other mods

-[Adjusted Phantom Spawns](https://modrinth.com/mod/adjusted-phantom-spawns) let's you change how often phantoms spawn. (useful if the in-game days are longer than usual)
+[Adjusted Phantom Spawns](https://modrinth.com/mod/adjusted-phantom-spawns) with both mods installed, automatically changes phantoms to only spawn after 3 real-life days have passed.

 ## External API usage

 This mod periodically queries some APIs on the internet to retrieve necessary data to function.

 * [SunriseSunset.io](https://sunrisesunset.io/) - needed for accurate localized sunrise and sunset timestamps.
-* [GeoTimeZone.com](https://geotimezone.com) - needed for automatically computing the time zone of a location.
+* [GeoNames.org](https://geonames.org) - needed for automatically computing the time zone of a location.
+* [Open-Meteo.com](https://open-meteo.com) - needed for realtime localized weather updates.

 If your server doesn't have access to these, it might crash with the mod installed.